curtisrookard/RRIoT/README.md

 2) Incorporating the Deep Deterministic Policy Gradient model as part of the RIoT model
 3) Applying SAGE to determine global feature importance

 For source data of the TON-IoT telemetry dataset, please visit: https://research.unsw.edu.au/projects/toniot-datasets.
 For more information about SAGE, please visit: https://iancovert.com/blog/understanding-shap-sage/.

-If you like and use this code, please consider citing our work, preprint available to view at https://www.researchgate.net/publication/374659680_RRIoT_Recurrent_Reinforcement_Learning_for_Cyber_Threat_Detection_on_IoT_Devices.
+If you like and use this code, please consider citing our work:

+'''
+@article{rookard2024rriot,
+  title={RRIoT: Recurrent reinforcement learning for cyber threat detection on IoT devices}, author={Rookard, Curtis and Khojandi, Anahita}, journal={Computers \& Security}, volume={140}, pages={103786}, year={2024},
+  publisher={Elsevier}
+}
+'''